A Quick Guide to IT Services for Staff

 - It is important to note that any use of unlicensed software on school computers is subject to disciplinary actions.

-- Information about software site licenses, and discounts on software can be found via the links on the LIS web pages at: http://www.soas.ac.uk/lis.
+- Information about software site licenses, and discounts on software can be found on the Library and Information Services web pages.

 Internet access is available on all office computers.
 Always consult the Service Desk (email@example.com) if you want to connect any devices to the network or provide any services.

 You can connect your personal laptop or mobile devices to the wired/wireless network in many locations in the school.
 Please refer to our Wifi at SOAS page for information on how to hook up to the Internet.

 Your user ID is also your email address (e.g. firstname.lastname@example.org).
 You can access your email at SOAS Mail.
 You can customise your e-mail address by creating a friendly address (or alias e.g. email@example.com).
 To create an alias visit create a friendly email address.

 We recommend that you store your files on the network (X: drive) rather than on the hard drive of your computer.
 Then your files are regularly backed up and they won’t be lost when your computer crashes.
 On most of the office computers in the School the My Documents folder is linked to your personal folder on the X: drive.
 You should also back up your files regularly onto your hard drive, flash drives (memory sticks) or archive them on CD/DVDs.

 You can also access your files on your network drive over the internet via remote file access.

 All staff members can access shared networked printers either in faculty offices or equipment rooms.
 A charging system has been implemented and faculties are being charged for their staff’s printing.
 Staff members should not allow students to use their account for printing.
 Staff members who are also students can only use their staff accounts to print work related materials but not their own course work.
 You need to log onto the copiers/printers to collect your printouts or to photocopy.